francescortiz/image/README.markdown

 ### What's new

-**Version 1.5.12 (only git yet)**
+**Version 1.5.12**

 - Add LocallyMirroredS3BotoStorage to boost S3.
-- Use the ManifestStaticFilesStrategy in order to allow very far future browser cache.
+- Use the ManifestStaticFiles strategy in order to allow very far future browser cache.
 Now that Chrome strictly respects cache headers, it makes sense.

 **Version 1.5.11**